 Customer Profitability sample for Power BI: Take a tour

-This tutorial explores the Customer Profitability sample content pack in the Power BI service.
+This tutorial explores the built-in Customer Profitability sample in the Power BI service.
 Because the report experience is similar in Power BI Desktop and in the service, you can also follow along by using the sample .pbix file in Power BI Desktop.

 Open the Power BI service (app.powerbi.com), sign in, and open the workspace where you want to save the sample.

 If you don't have a Power BI Pro or Premium Per User (PPU) license, you can save the sample to your My Workspace.

 On the Get Data page that appears, select Samples.

 Select Customer Profitability Sample, then choose Connect.